-Some of Landshypotek's borrowing comes from the sale of private bonds.
-These typically give a better return than normal bank savings and it is a secure form of savings unaffected by economic cycles.
-Bonds are sold in lots of a minimum of SEK 10,000.
+Part of Landshypotek's borrowing comes from the sale of private bonds as a savings form.
+Such bonds normally give a higher return than regular bank savings and it is a secure savings form unaffected by economic cycles.
+The bonds are sold in lots of SEK 10.000.